Sichuan Airlines: Operations

-Sichuan Airlines' corporate headquarters is located in its hub Chengdu Shuangliu International Airport in Shuangliu District, Chengdu, Sichuan, and its secondary hubs are at Chongqing Jiangbei International Airport and Kunming Changshui International Airport.
+Sichuan Airlines' corporate headquarters are located in its hub at Chengdu Shuangliu International Airport in Shuangliu District, Chengdu, Sichuan.

 Subsidiary

-Sichuan Airlines owns Chengdu Airlines as its subsidiary, which also has its hub at Chengdu Shuangliu International Airport.
-Chengdu Airlines was formerly named as United Eagle Airlines, and was renamed to Chengdu Airlines to help lift the image of Chengdu on behalf of the city's government, according to an anonymous official of Sichuan Airlines.
+Sichuan Airlines owns Chengdu Airlines, which also has its hub at Chengdu Shuangliu International Airport.
+Previously known as United Eagle Airlines, the airline was renamed to Chengdu Airlines to help lift the image of Chengdu on behalf of the city's government, according to an anonymous official of Sichuan Airlines.
 In late 2009, Sichuan Airlines sold some of its share of Chengdu Airlines to aircraft manufacturer Comac and the Chengdu Communications Investment Group.
-Chengdu Airlines is the first operator of the Comac ARJ21.
+Chengdu Airlines was the first operator of the Comac ARJ21.

 Branding

 Sichuan Airlines' logo is a haiyan (海燕) that is soaring with high temperament, symbolizing the company's entrepreneurial spirit.
 The circle represents the earth and the four wave patterns represents a hundred rivers going into the sea and carrying back virtues, corresponding to the core values of Sichuan Airlines' "truthfulness, goodness, beauty, love", symbolizing that Sichuan Airlines takes off from the inland and connects the stability of land civilization and the outward development of marine civilization.

 In addition to the logo, Sichuan Airlines gives emphasis to the Chinese character "川" in which not only the character means river or a shortened name of Sichuan, but also that the character is defined as running through and gathering.
-It means that Sichuan Airlines is engaged in aviation flight and had built a world-class fleet that connects five continents, improving its network radiation capability and opening more international routes to build a bridge between Western China and the world and to integrate the world's corporate vision.
+It means that Sichuan Airlines is engaged in aviation flight and has built a world-class fleet that connects five continents, improving its network radiation capability and opening more international routes to build a bridge between Western China and the world and to integrate the world's corporate vision.

 Destinations

-Sichuan Airlines is operating mainly flights in East Asia (Hong Kong, Tokyo, Beijing, Osaka, Seoul, Shanghai, Taipei, Guangzhou, Lhasa, Kunming, Urumqi, Kathmandu, etc).

-Others destinations include Australia (Sydney, Melbourne), New Zealand (Auckland), Africa (Cairo), Western Asia (Dubai), Southeast Asia (Singapore, Bangkok, Jakarta), Europe (Istanbul, Rome) and North America (Vancouver, Los Angeles), etc.
+Sichuan Airlines mainly operates flights in East Asia, though other destinations include cities in Australia, New Zealand, Africa, Western Asia, Southeast Asia, Europe, and North America.

 The airline launched its first long-haul overseas route in June 2012 with flights from its Chengdu hub to Vancouver, Canada.
 Its second long-haul flight, from Chengdu to Melbourne, Australia, was launched in February 2013 with three weekly services.
 On 17 October 2016 the airline launched twice-a-week service from Chengdu via Hangzhou to Los Angeles (LAX).
 In 2016, Sichuan Airlines started twice-a-week flights to its first European destination, Prague.
 On 23 June 2018, Sichuan Airlines launched service from Chengdu to Zurich via Prague.
 It was the first fifth freedom flight for the airline.
 It was also the only airline operating this route with Airbus A330 wide-body aircraft.